Rocket Lab will try again tomorrow to launch Nasa satellites into orbit from Mahia.

 "Reaching orbit twice already this year has made 2018 a banner year for Rocket Lab.
 Capping it off with our first launch for NASA is a tremendous way to celebrate the new era of improved access to orbit for small satellites."

-He said the planned launch was a significant moment for the small satellite industry, as it would be the first time NASA CubeSats will enjoy a dedicated ride to orbit on a commercial launch vehicle, thanks to NASA's forward-leaning Venture Class Launch Services (VCLS) initiative.
+The launch was a significant moment for the small satellite industry, as it would be the first time NASA CubeSats will enjoy a dedicated ride to orbit on a commercial launch vehicle, thanks to NASA's forward-leaning Venture Class Launch Services (VCLS) initiative.

 NASA ELaNa-19 mission manager Justin Treptow said the VCLS contract was a direct response from NASA to the small satellite industry's changing needs for rapid and repeatable access to orbit.